Client-Portal-Project/Backend-.NET/README.md

 The Client Portal Application is designed for employers to be matched quickly to the perfect personnel to meet the companies needs.

+## Setup Notes For Development:
+  - Make sure to check the Discord for the appsettings.json file to connect to database.

 ## Postman Link

 - Click the link below to view current Postman documentation.
 You can also fork the documents to run your own tests and api calls.